The Model 3 is the most popular Tesla vehicle on the market right now. It’s the top-selling electric car in the US this year, bar none.

 The long-range version of the Model 3 has a top speed of 233kph.
 It can go from 0-100 kph in 4.5 seconds.

 The new mid-range Model 3 has a top speed of 200kph, which is still more than enough for most people’s needs.
-It can go from 0-100kph in 5.6 seconds.
-This makes it the most sluggish of all the current Tesla models but at a much more affordable price.
+It can go from 0-100kph in 5.6 seconds making it the most sluggish of all the current Tesla models but at a much more affordable price.

-If you want the enhanced autopilot to be included, it is likely to set you back about A$7000, which is the cost to add it the Model X and Model S. It’s about as close as you can get to a driverless car at the moment.
+If you want the enhanced autopilot, it is likely to set you back about AUD$7,000, which is the cost to add it the Model X and Model S. It’s about as close as you can get to a driverless car at the moment.

 The enhanced autopilot means you go from a single camera to four for greater accuracy.
 It features 12 ultrasonic sonar sensors, to give complete 360-degree cover at twice the resolution of the standard system.